 The Mac & Cheese is done after cooking for 30 minutes.

 The Mac & Cheese rests for 10 minutes & I served it right out of the Dutch oven sitting on a trivet.
 It is joined by the buttermilk biscuits.

 Mmmmm.
 One thing about the 10 minute rest is it gave me time to take as many pictures as I wanted.
 When 10 minutes was up I was done and ready to eat.

 I am happy to report I solved the biscuits.
 This batch looked good and tasted good.

 I am not a Mac & Cheese lover.
 I have never enjoyed Mac & Cheese I have eaten-until now that is.
-I loved this version as did my wife.
-We also had surprise company show up as we were sitting down to eat and they loved it too.

 Now here are some optional pictures.
 I was given a 1 year old KitchenAid stand mixer in July.
 I have been experimenting with indoor baking of desserts.
 For this meal I was going to do my first cake on the Egg.
 I mixed it up while the Mac & Cheese was baking and I planned to pop it on the Egg when the Mac & Cheese came off.
 Sadly it looked like thunderstorms were moving in and I had to take my EZ-Up down earlier this week.
 It didn’t even last one summer.
 Anyway with the downpours we have been having this summer, I was afraid to try it on the Egg this time.
 So this was cooked in my oven instead of the Egg.
 In my heart I know it would have turned out just as well, so here are the pictures.